Citation, DOI, disclosures and article data

 In contrast to other CT angiography examinations, cCTA usually requires a rather high flow rate for the contrast media injection, usually between 4-5 mL/sec through an antecubital vein.
 Beta-blockers and sublingual nitrates are usually administered before the examination to lower the heart rate, avoid arrhythmia and dilate the coronary arteries.

-There a number of different protocol based on patient presentation that can be broken into prospective and retrospective based:
+There are a number of different protocols based on patient presentation that can be broken into prospective and retrospective based:

 Further detail surrounding the benefits and pitfalls of these protocols is covered in our cardiac gating (CT) article.